 Naruhodo: |

-They were left in the English version though.
-It is another telltale sign that the English localization is based on the original GBA scripts, rather then the updated DS ones (see the Trivia section).
+However, they were left in the English version.
+This is another telltale sign that the English localization is based on the original GBA scripts rather than the updated DS ones (see the Trivia section).

-In the English version icons and captions are stored in the same way, but due to the fact that English text requires more space, descriptions got completely new boxes, while the original description boxes where repurposed to contain the age data and additional info not found in the Japanese version.
+The English version stores icons and captions in the same way, but since English text requires more space, the descriptions were given new broader boxes, while the original description boxes where repurposed to contain the age data and additional information not found in the Japanese version.

-Items that only appear on the upper screen have the smaller versions of their icons too (smaller icons are only used to represent evidence in the Court Record), but they were never meant to be used actually: the developers just batch converted all big icons into the smaller ones and never bothered to remove them afterwards.
+Items that only appear on the upper screen have smaller versions of their icons, too.
+The smaller icons are only used to represent evidence in the court record.
+However, they were never intended for actual use.
+The developers simply converted all the large icons into smaller ones and never bothered to remove them.

-Commentary: Most likely those are the remnants of the Portable Safe evidence mentioned in the "Unused Dialogs: Case 2, Day 1, Investigation" and "Unused Graphics (3DS) — Portable Safe and Clock" sections.
+Commentary: Those are most likely the remnants of the Portable Safe evidence mentioned in the "Unused Dialogues: Case 2, Day 1, Investigation" and "Unused Graphics (3DS) — Portable Safe and Clock" sections.

-Do not confuse it with a similar evidence from Case 4 (see below): this one uses kanji, while that one is written in katakana.
+Do not confuse it with a similar evidence from the fourth episode (see below): this one uses kanji, while that one is written in katakana.

-Commentary: Quite possibly, in the earlier drafts of the script the player could obtain the Empty Steak Plate from outside the trailer in addition to the Steak Plate from the Employee Area.
+Commentary: In earlier drafts of the script, it's quite possible that the player could have obtained the empty steak plate from outside the trailer, in addition to the steak plate from the employee area.

-This caption has no English translation in the DS and 3DS versions, but in the Trilogy HD re-release it was translated as "Steak Plate", which is a clear mistranslation.
+This caption does not have an English translation in the DSwas mistranslated as and 3DS versions.
+However, in the Trilogy HD re-release, it was mistranslated as "Steak Plate."

-Commentary: Originally the Old Man's safe was an obtainable item.
-Judging from this description, by that point in the story the main characters had already known the code of the safe.
-Although the evidence has been cut, its big icon remained in use.
+Commentary: The old man's safe was originally an obtainable item.
+Judging from this description, the main characters already knew the safe's code by that point in the story.
+Although the evidence was cut, the large icon remained in use.

-The Japanese name of this item uses katakana, probably to differentiate it from the above mentioned Case 2 Portable Safe, which had the same name, but was written in kanji instead.
+The Japanese name of this item uses katakana, probably to differentiate it from the above mentioned Portable Safe from the second episode, which had the same name, but was written in kanji instead.

-The game script contains an unused dialog related to this evidence (see the "Unused Dialogs: Case 4, Day 2, Investigation" section).
+The game script contains an unused dialogue related to this evidence (see the "Unused Dialogues: Case 4, Day 2, Investigation" section).

-Commentary: This caption could only be found in the GBA version.
-It refers to the icon where Missile has her angry look.
+Commentary: This caption is only found in the GBA version.
+It refers to the icon of Missile looking angry.

-Commentary: In the DS version all evidence have two captions: for the upper and bottom screens respectively.
-The English "Contradiction Award" title is only found among the upper screen captions.
+Commentary: In the DS version, all evidence has two captions, one for the top screen and one for the bottom screen.
+The English "Contradiction Award" caption is only found among those for the upper screen.

-Most likely it is the original name of the "King of Prosecutors" trophy.
-In the Japanese version it is called "Kenji of the Year" (kenji — prosecutor).
-In the English version they localized it as "King of Prosecutors" in order to explain the "K" letter on the trophy.
-Later in the story Edgeworth explains why the trophy consists of a shield and a halberd (actually it is a spear, don't know why they mistranslated it as halberd).
-It is revealed that it symbolizes a "contradiction".
+It is most likely the original name of the "King of Prosecutors" trophy.
+In the Japanese version, it is called "Kenji of the Year" (kenji means "prosecutor").
+They localized it as "King of Prosecutors" in the English version to explain the "K" on the trophy.
+Later in the story, Edgeworth explains why the trophy consists of a shield and a halberd (actually it is a spear, don't know why they mistranslated it as halberd).
+It is revealed that the trophy symbolizes a "contradiction."
 A fitting name for this trophy.

 Caption (ENG/JAP):